des-fernando/des-fernando/README.md

 # Welcome to my Github profile!

-### I'm currently pursuing an Associate Degree in Database, in a process of career migration, focused in Data Engineering.
+### I'm currently pursuing an Associate Degree in Database, on a process of career migration, focused in Data Engineering.

 ---